 Project management is important because it ensures there’s a proper plan for executing on strategic goals.

-Where project management is left to the team to work out by themselves, you’ll find teams work without proper briefs, projects lack focus, can have vague or nebulous objectives, and leave the team not quite sure what they’re supposed to be doing, or why.
+Where project management is left to the team to work out by themselves, you’ll find teams work without proper briefs and without a defined project management methodology.
+Projects lack focus, can have vague or nebulous objectives, and leave the team not quite sure what they’re supposed to be doing, or why.

 4. Realistic Project Planning